plasmoapp/plasmo-voice/README.md

 ![](https://imgur.com/Fm2YtZz.png)

 ## Download
 Plasmo Voice Server is a Spigot plugin.
-Plasmo Voice Client is a Fabric mod.
+Plasmo Voice Client is a Fabric OR Forge mod.
+There is a different file for each version, check files on CurseForge and choose the right one.
 Mind the difference when installing Plasmo Voice.
 - [Plasmo Voice Server on Spigot](https://www.spigotmc.org/resources/plasmo-voice-server.91064/)
 - [Plasmo Voice Client on CurseForge](https://www.curseforge.com/minecraft/mc-mods/plasmo-voice-client)
 - [Releases](https://github.com/plasmoapp/plasmo-voice/releases/)